xuzhiying9510/Astoria-Zhiying_version/README.md

 Remember, the longer you use Astoria, the faster it gets.
 Expect the first few pages you load to take a couple of minutes.

-## Support

-For support, please send an email to Rishab (rnithyanand AT cs DOT stonybrook DOT edu) or Oleksii (ostarov AT cs DOT stonybrook DOT edu).
-We will follow the principle of best-effort support, without providing any guarantees.
 # Astoria-Zhiying_version